Essential Travel Apps

-Currency lets you keep track of fluctuating conversion rates throughout your semester so you know exactly how much that fancy dinner equated to in US dollars.
+XE Currency lets you keep track of fluctuating conversion rates throughout your semester so you know exactly how much that fancy dinner or the Italian leather purse bought on a whim equates to in US dollars.

-Text+ allows you to utilize wifi networks to send texts to your friends back at home.
+WhatsApp allows you to utilize wifi networks to send texts, photos, videos, and gifs to your friends back at home.
 Free for you and free for them.

 Mint.com is a great way to budget while abroad, and it also lets you keep track of your balances while on the fly.